The Private Protected Area Program

 • financial assistance through programs such as NatureAssist and Nature Refuge Landholder Grants

-• formal recognition and protection of sustainable land management practices
+• protection of sustainable land management practices

 • facilitated access to markets in the growing conservation economy